Qumulo/docs/_includes/content-reuse/cnq-guide/deployment-agnostic-cluster-compute-cache-resources.md

    CloudFormation creates S3 buckets and their stack.
 {% endif %}

-1. To log in to your cluster's Web UI, use the IP address from the {% if page.deployment == "tf" %}Terraform output{% elsif page.deployment == "cfn" %}top-level stack output{% endif %} as the endpoint and the username and password that you have configured during deployment as the credentials.
+1. To log in to your cluster's Web UI, use the endpoint from the {% if page.deployment == "tf" %}Terraform output{% elsif page.deployment == "cfn" %}top-level stack output{% endif %} as the endpoint and the username and password that you have configured during deployment as the credentials.

    {% include important.html content="If you change the administrative password for your cluster by using the Qumulo Web UI, `qq` CLI, or REST API after deployment, you must add your new password to AWS Secrets Manager." %}